Forest C and N cycling

 Tree mycorrhizal type is a predictive plant functional trait – a data synthetic approach

 I conducted an extensive global data synthesis showing that AM leaf litter decomposes more quickly than ECM leaf litter across temperate forests, yet this pattern does not hold in sub/tropical forests (Keller and Phillips, 2019).
-I also collaborated on a synthesis of species-specific foliar nutrient resorption patterns, unveiling a similar mycorrhizal type ×biome interaction with respect to foliar nutrient strategies (Zhang et al. 2018).
-Specifically, we found ECM tree resorbed more N in temperate forests, while AM tree resorbed more N in sub/tropical forests.
-Together, these results broadly support the MANE hypothesis that mycorrhizal association is an integrative plant functional trait predictive of both plant trait and soil property differences that drive variation in fundamental ecosystem processes.
-This work laid the foundation for my greenhouse and field studies.
+I also collaborated on a synthesis of species-specific foliar nutrient resorption patterns, unveiling a similar mycorrhizal type × biome interaction with respect to foliar nutrient strategies (Zhang et al. 2018).
+Specifically, we found ECM trees resorbed more N in temperate forests, while AM trees resorbed more N in sub/tropical forests.
+Together, these results broadly support the Mycorrhizal-Associated Nutrient Economy (MANE) hypothesis that suggests mycorrhizal association is an integrative plant functional trait predictive of both plant trait and soil property differences that drive variation in fundamental ecosystem processes.
+This work laid the foundation for additional greenhouse and field studies (see below).

 Relationship between plant belowground carbon allocation and nitrogen uptake -- a greenhouse study